-The book is well-illustrated with many photographs, color profiles from the hand, three-side drawings and new cutaway drawings of both the passenger as mail version.
+The book is well-illustrated with many photographs, color profiles, three-side drawings, and new cutaway drawings of both the passenger as mail version.